Splat/CMBlog/README.md

 =======================================================================================================
-APPINFO - The object which tell a little story about the application.
+APPINFO: The object which tell a little story about the application.
 =======================================================================================================
 {
 	"__class__": "AppInfo",